-You no longer need green fingers to grow leafy plants in your house or move to a country cottage to pick fresh vegetables – nowadays city slickers can grow food in the heart of a concrete jungle with their very own mini smart garden.
+You no longer need green fingers to grow leafy plants in your house – nowadays city slickers can produce their own food in the heart of a concrete jungle with the help of mini smart gardens.

 As the world population is set to pass the 10 billion mark by 2050, climate concerns, population growth, and supply chain pressure keep us asking: how can we still get fresh, healthy food in an environmentally-friendly manner?